MichaelWaruiru/Group43-Final-Project/README.md

 This ensures the classification report works correctly without errors or warnings.

+---

 📜 License
 MIT License

+---

-🙏 Acknowledgements
+## 🙏 Acknowledgements:
 PlantVillage dataset (Kaggle)

 TensorFlow / Keras

 Flask

+---

-✅ For questions or issues, please open an issue on this repository or contact the maintainers.
+For questions or issues, please open an issue on this repository or contact me.